Neurological and ocular FIP

 Treatment of ocular and neurological forms of FIP

-The starting dosage for cats with wet or dry FIP and no ocular or neurological disease signs is 4- 6 mg/kg daily for 12 weeks, with the younger and wet cases tending to go toward the lower end and the dry cases toward the higher end.
+The starting dosage for cats with wet or dry FIP and no ocular or neurological disease signs is 4-6 mg/kg, subcutaneously (SC), daily for 12 weeks, with the younger and wet cases tending to go toward the lower end and the dry cases toward the higher end.
 Cats with ocular lesions and no neurological signs start at 8 mg/kg daily for 12 weeks.
 Cats with neurological signs start at 10 mg/kg, daily for 12 weeks.
 If cats with wet or dry FIP at the beginning develop ocular or neurological signs they go to the appropriate ocular or neurological dosage.
 The GS dosage be adjusted weekly to account for weight gains.
 Weight gain can be tremendous in many of these cats, either because they are so wasted at the start or that they their growth has been stunted.
-Failure to gain a good amount of weight during treatment is considered a bad sign.
-The starting dosage is not changed unless there is significant reasons to do so, such as failure or blood tests to improve, slow improvement, poor activity levels, failure of original clinical signs to disappear, or change in disease form to include ocular or neurological signs.
-If there are good reasons to increase the dosage, it should always be from +2 to +5 mg/kg daily and for a minimum of 4 weeks.
+Failure to gain a good amount of weight during treatment is considered an unfavorable sign.
+The starting dosage is not changed unless there is significant reasons to do so, such as failure to grow or for abnormal blood test values to improve, poor activity levels, poor improvement in coat and flesh, or change in disease form to include ocular or neurological signs.
+If there are good reasons to increase the dosage, it should always be from +2 to +5 mg/kg daily depending on degree of remaining abnormalities and for a minimum of 4 weeks.
 If 4 weeks extends the 12-week treatment time, the treatment time is extended to accommodate.
 One should expect a positive response to any increase in the dosage and a failure to see improvement indicates that the dosage is still not high enough, drug resistance is occurring, the brand of GS is not what it should be, the cat does not have FIP, or there are other diseases confusing the treatment.

 Cats with ocular disease, and no neurological involvement, have a rapid response to GS and full recovery of vision with minimal or no residual damage in as little as two weeks is expected.
 Cats that present with neurological abnormalities, develop neurological disease during treatment for other forms of FIP, or manifest neurological signs during the 12-week post-treatment observation period, also rapidly improve but the dosage is much higher, the treatment period often longer, and the cure rate somewhat lower.
 Treatment failures in cats with neurological FIP are due either to inadequate treatment or the development of drug resistance.

-Unfortunately, there is no simple test that will determine when a cure has occurred and the fear of relapse often drives owners, treatment advisors, and veterinarians to extend treatments beyond 84 days.
-Although a thorough ocular exam can clear an eye of active disease signs, only an MRI and CSF analysis can investigate the conditions in brain and spine.
+Unfortunately, there is no simple blood test that will determine when a cure has occurred in cats with neurological involvement.
+Many cats with neurological FIP have minimal blood abnormalities, especially those with primary neurological FIP, and abnormalities are often absent by the end of treatment even when residual sites of inflammation still exist in the brain or spinal cord.
+Furthermore, a proportion of cats that are cured of their infection will have minor to moderately severe neurological deficits that are residual effects of earlier disease.
+These facts make it difficult to use either blood test results or residual neurological deficits as indicators of a cure or inadequate treatment.
+Although a thorough ocular exam can visibly clear an eye of active disease signs, only an MRI, preferably with cerebrospinal fluid analysis can determine the true disease status in brain and spinal cord.
 These procedures are expensive, not available to everyone, and may not provide definite evidence that the infection in the CNS has been eliminated.

-Relapses of FIP during the 12-week post-treatment observation period occur in spite of seemingly good responses and there is no simple blood test to predict them.
 Relapses usually involve infections that have escaped to the central nervous system (brain, spine, eyes) during treatment for wet or dry FIP not accompanied by neurological or ocular signs.
-The dosage of GS- 441524 used to treat these forms of FIP are often insufficient to effectively overcome the blood- to-brain or blood-to-eye barriers.
+The dosage of GS-441524 used to treat these forms of FIP are often insufficient to effectively overcome the blood-to-brain or blood-to-eye barriers.
 The blood-to-brain barrier is even more effective than the blood-to-eye barrier, which explains why eye lesions can be more easily cured than brain and/or spinal infections.
 Relapses that occur in the post treatment period, and that involve, eyes, brain or spine are usually retreated for at least 8 weeks at a starting daily dosage at least 5 mg/kg higher than the dosage used during the primary treatment (e.g., 10, 12, 15 mg/kg daily).
-It is recommended that oral forms of GS not be used when the dosage exceeds 10 mg/kg daily of the injectable form, as the efficiency of gut absorption is diminished at this point.
 Cats that cannot be cured of infection at dosages of as high as 15 mg/kg daily are likely to have developed varying degrees of resistance to GS-441524.
 Partial resistance may allow for control of disease signs, but not a cure, while total resistance is manifested by varying severity of clinical signs in the face of treatment.